 Teaching young children (ages 0-5) to eat healthy and enjoy exercise creates habits that will help them lead healthier lifestyles as adults.
-Funded by a grant from First Things First, the NOPA Program provides parents/guardians, childcare providers and educators with resources to help all San Carlos Apache members live healthier lives.
+Funded by a grant from First Things First, the Nutrition, Obesity and Physical Activity (NOPA) program provides parents/guardians, childcare providers and educators with resources to help all San Carlos Apache members live healthier lives.

 To learn more about the programs we offer, contact:

 Grow It, Try It, Like It!